 Nuclear magnetic resonance is our second major thrust.
 Until the time of his death, I collaborated closely with Professor C.P.
 Slichter to perform NMR experiments in several different quasi-two dimensional organic superconductors.
 These materials are strongly correlated electronic systems exhibiting antiferromagnetism, unconventional superconductivity, and possibly a quantum spin liquid phase.
 NMR is being used to study the unusual "pseudo-gapped" phase above the superconducting transition temperature, to search for the existence of vortex excitations in the normal state, and to look for the motion of spin and charge density waves.
 Some experiments use straightforward pulse sequences to obtain spin-lattice relaxation, Knight shift, and homogeneous linewidth.
-Others involve more elaborate sequences to permit "coherent averaging" and other forms of manipulation of the spin Hamiltonian.
 We are also working on microcoil techniques to permit NMR measurements on very small single crystals at cryogenic temperatures.

 - American Physical Society Fellow (2007)

 |Fall 2015||PHYS 404|